Tulsa Planning Office employees told reorganization means reapplying for their jobs

 “Termination will be effective the last day of the current fiscal year,” which is June 30, Bynum wrote.

-Under the terms of the MOU, either party can terminate the agreement for any reason by providing the other party 180 days’ notice.
+Under the terms of the memorandum of understanding, either party can terminate the agreement for any reason by providing the other party 180 days’ notice.

-Historically, the city’s planning functions were split between its Planning Department inside City Hall, and INCOG.
-The Planning Department handled long-term planning projects, such as the development of small area plans, and INCOG handled short-term planning work, such as zoning applications made to the Tulsa Metropolitan Area Planning Commission and the Board of Adjustment.

-At the time, city officials said the shift to INCOG would lead to better, more efficient planning services and improved customer service.